 three-year university emergency medicine residency program at the University at Buffalo, the State University of New York at Buffalo.

-Beginning July 2012, the Emergency Medicine Residency Program will increase in class size from 12 to 16 residents.
-This will increase the entire Residency Program to 48 residents by 2014.
+Our Emergency Medicine Residency Program increased in class size from 12 to 16 residents starting in 2012.
+By 2014, our Residency Program will accommodate 48 residents.

 The primary goal of the Residency Program in Emergency Medicine is to prepare

 residents for the clinical practice of emergency medicine.
 In addition to preparation for clinical practice, residents will also acquire the necessary skills to pursue an academic career in emergency medicine.
 Upon graduation from our 3-year program, emergency medicine residents in Buffalo are equipped to treat emergent patients in any setting, whether urban, suburban, rural, or in the field.

 To accomplish these goals the program provides both experiential and didactic training.
 Patient care experience is provided in the emergency

 department under the direct supervision of faculty committed to quality resident education.
 Four core emergency departments are utilized to

 insure that residents are exposed to the full spectrum of illnesses and a broad range of patients.
 Residents are accorded graded, progressive